shprink/conferences/2018/make_web_components_great_again_with_stencil/slides/comparison.md

 <section>
     <h5>Overall Lighthouse Performance</h5>
     <canvas data-chart="horizontalBar">
-, StencilJS + Prerendering, SkateJS, Polymer 2, Native, StencilJS, Angular Elements, Vue Wrapper
+, StencilJS + Prerendering, Native, SkateJS, Polymer 2, StencilJS, Angular Elements
 <!-- This is a comment that will be ignored -->
-Lighthouse Performance, 97, 95, 94, 92, 91, 74, 73
+Lighthouse Performance, 97, 95, 95, 94,  91, 74
     <!--
 {
     "data": {